 You wake up in the morning and you read the news: Another major website or cloud service has been hacked.
 You yawn, make a cup of coffee, and then all of a sudden realize that you have an account there.
 Your email, photos, and personal data are now at risk.
 What do you do?

-In some cases, millions of people are hacked — sometimes, you may be a victim.
+In some cases, millions of people’s accounts are compromised at once—and you may be one of the many victims.
 So what do you do if this happens to you?
 Here are eight things you should do right away.

 1. Change Your Passwords